 One lodge held an annual Beef Stew Dinner.
 Great beef stew, but the crowd kept getting smaller each year.
 We would make more beef stew than we could possibly eat.
 It actually lost money.
-It took a lot of work to finally end it as it as we had to fight tradition.
+It took a lot of work to finally end it, as it was difficult to fight tradition.
 What was billed as the lodge's annual fund-raiser, was actually the yearly fund-loser!

-Sacred cows make great gourmet burgers.
+Sacred cows make great gournet burgers.
 We must regularly look at what to do to see if the project is still relevant.
 New members will not want to devote their time and energy to simple upholding useless traditions.